jayveedee/jayveedee/README.md

 ### Hi there 👋

 - 🔭 I’m Jákup Viljam Dam (JayVeeDee/JVD)!
-- 🌱 I’m currently studying Software Engineering at DTU (Technological University of Denmark)
+- 🌱 I have a Bachelor of Engineering degree in Software Technology from DTU (Technological University in Denmark) and am currently going for my Master in Computer Science and Engineering
-- ⚡ Fun fact: I'm a nerd.
-I won a CS:GO [competition](https://liquipedia.net/counterstrike/Elektron_Division) once!
-Also you're awesome!
+- ⚡ Fun fact: :O

 ![Jákup's github stats](https://github-readme-stats.vercel.app/api?username=jayveedee&show_icons=true)